sandiegopython/test-driven-django-development/tutorials/03-views.rst

 Every site should have a homepage.
 Let's write a failing test for that.

-We can use the Django ``TestClient`` to create a test to make sure that our homepage returns an HTTP 200 status code (this is the standard response for a successful HTTP request).
+We can use the Django `test client`_ to create a test to make sure that our homepage returns an HTTP 200 status code (this is the standard response for a successful HTTP request).

 Let's add the following to our ``blog/tests.py`` file: